ShaunCurtis/CEC.Blazor.Examples/Articles/Hydra Discussion Article.md

 What you see are a set of services configured directly - such as the `WeatherForecastService` and calls to a set of ServiceCollectionExtensions like `AddServerSideBlazor` and `AddCECRouting`.

-To de-mystify these `AddCECRouting` is shown below.
-ServiceCollectionExtensions are just ways to configure all the services for a specific function under one roof.  `AddServerSideBlazor` just adds all the necessary services for Blazor Server, such as `NavigationManager` and `IJSRuntime`.

-`AddServerSideHttpClient` is defined in CEC.Blazor.Hydra/Extensions if you want to see a ServiceCollectionExtension implementation.
+To de-mystify these, the code for `AddCECRouting` is shown below.

 ```c#
 public static class ServiceCollectionExtensions